capnspacehook/go-workflows/README.md

 Checks if binaries built by [`GoReleaser`](https://goreleaser.com/) are reproducible using [`gorepro`](https://github.com/capnspacehook/gorepro).

 `gorepro` is a tool that extracts build information embedded in Go binaries since Go 1.18 and uses that to reproduce the binary.
-There are currently some Go build flags that are currently not embedded go `gorepro` needs to be informed of them by passing them as inputs.
+There are currently some Go build flags that are currently not embedded (namely `-ldflags`) so `gorepro` needs to be informed of them by passing them as inputs.

 #### Inputs